code-qtzl/artic-catalog/README.md

   <img src="img/ai-banner.png" alt="Art Institute of Chicago AI Agent" width="300"/>
 </div>

+## Objective

-This artic-catalog is a web application for viewing the artwork collection of the [Art Institute of Chicago](https://www.artic.edu).
+The objective of this project is to create an interactive experience for exploring the Art Institute of Chicago's collection through a modern web interface and an AI-powered chat assistant.
+Artic-Catalog is a web application for viewing the artwork collection of the [Art Institute of Chicago](https://www.artic.edu).
+Additionally, this project provided an opportunity to learn about and implement Model Context Protocol (MCP) to explore the developer experience of building AI-powered applications.

 <div align="center">
   <img src="img/home-lightdark-mode.gif" alt="Artic Catalog Preview" width="600"/>
   <p><em>Artic Catalog Preview</em></p>

 </div>

-## Objective

-The objective of this project is to create an interactive experience for exploring the Art Institute of Chicago's collection through a modern web interface and an AI-powered chat assistant.

 ## Features